wkolowski/Type-Theory-Wishlist/README.md

 We could have a first-class pattern matching on variants.

 We can think that the eliminator of variants is a record of functions, even if variants are native and not defined in terms of Church encoding (or other similar encoding).
-Because of this, we could type turn pattern matching into a first-class `case` function.
+Because of this, we could turn pattern matching into a first-class `case` function.

 ```
 case _ of _ : [l : A_l] -> (l : A_l -> R) -> R